-Ferrari has not yet signed the document signed by the nine golpist teams.
+Ferrari has not yet signed the document signed by the nine teams involved in the coup.
 But at this point, without the legal representatives, the FIA and Mosley, it has only two paths to take.
 Either accept, or disassociate and give battle.
 In the latter case, however, he will not have much chance of victory.
 Meanwhile, with or without wings, with more or less safe cars, the result does not change.
 The fastest is always Michael Schumacher at the wheel of his Benetton.
 Despite not having practised in the morning, the German set by far the best time in the first qualifying session of the Spanish Grand Prix.
 A few laps later and, thanks to a 1'23"426 pass, at an average speed of 204.842 km/h, the Formula 1 World Championship leader detached all his rivals.
 Over a second to Hakkinen (McLaren), 1.2 seconds to Hill (Williams), 1.5 seconds to Alesi (Ferrari).
 The value orders of the teams expressed in the last two races are therefore also respected.
 Behind, well Martini, in P6 with the Minardi, far Berger (P11), struggling with gearbox failure.
 These are however atypical time trials due to the fact that in the previous FPs only nine cars had taken to the track and the set-ups are still to be done.
-The tyre chicane wanted by the drivers was duly placed before the Nissan corner, so the threatened strike was immediately withdrawn, even if the day was then enlivened by the golpist teams.
+The tyre chicane wanted by the drivers was duly placed before the Nissan corner, so the threatened strike was immediately withdrawn, even if the day was then enlivened by the rebel teams.
 A village gymkhana measure, which Hakkinen wisely describes as idiotic, but good for safety.
 Indeed, the variant marked by tyre blocks reduces speed along with the measures taken on the cars, with the elimination of the aerodynamic appendages on the front wings and the rear chute.
-In the first days of.
-January Michael Schumacher had lapped in 1'17"6: this time he is about 5.8 seconds over that limit.
+In the first days of January, Michael Schumacher had lapped in 1'17"6: this time he is about 5.8 seconds over that limit.
 However, not everyone agrees on the adoption of the chicane, especially after seeing the Belgian Gachot hit it with his Pacific for braking too long, sending the tyres rolling all over the place.
 And what could happen on Saturday and Sunday in a similar case, if a driver finds the tyres on his path?
 Ecclestone, after taking a swipe at the teams who had chosen to go on track in the morning and avoid the tug-of-war with the FIA, says:

 "While the serious teams were arguing about safety, they were on the track.
 I am not a technician.
 But I do fear what might happen on the first lap of the race when the group faces that sort of mousetrap.
 Let's hope for the best.
 They wanted it and they keep it, the chicane".

-Saturday the 28th of May 1994, the great fear does not loosen its grip.
+Saturday, 28 May, 1994, the great fear does not loosen its grip.
 The eve of the Spanish Grand Prix is poisoned by two accidents, one in Formula 1 and the other in practice for the side race, Formula 3000.
 Two drivers are still in hospital, injured but not life-threatening.
 Andrea Montermini, rookie with Simtek (the same team as the late Roland Ratzenberger), suffered a head injury, shock, contusion to the head, fracture of the third metatarsal of the right foot, comminuted fracture of the left heel.
 For the latter he will undergo surgery in the coming days.
 Brazilian Tarso Marques, driver of a Reynard of the Vortex Motorsport team, has a cracked rib and a large bruise on one arm.
 The atmosphere becomes increasingly tense.
-The two exits on the track reenact in their dynamics the terrible moments of Imola and Monte-Carlo: shattered cars, drivers lifeless in the cockpit, rescuers, harried doctors, flashing ambulance lights.
+The two exits on the track re-enact in their dynamics the terrible moments of Imola and Monte-Carlo: shattered cars, drivers lifeless in the cockpit, rescuers, harried doctors, flashing ambulance lights.
 A film already seen, shaking the motoring world.
 To the point that Damon Hill, Williams driver, immediately after Montermini's accident returned to the pits.
 Pale, distraught, the British driver starts screaming: